Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 #### Climate Modifiers

-- `flatBedrock(flat?: boolean)`: Sets if the world should have flat bedrock, defaults to `false`, calling without any arguments sets it to `true`
+- `.flatBedrock(flat?: boolean)`{: .language-javascript }: Sets if the world should have flat bedrock, defaults to `false`, calling without any arguments sets it to `true`
-- `setSpawnDistance(i: number)`: Sets the distance from the spawn center that players may spawn, defaults to 4000
+- `.setSpawnDistance(i: number)`{: .language-javascript }: Sets the distance from the spawn center that players may spawn, defaults to 4000
-- `setSpawnCenterX(i: number)`: Sets the spawn center on the x-coordinate, defaults to 0
+- `.setSpawnCenterX(i: number)`{: .language-javascript }: Sets the spawn center on the x-coordinate, defaults to 0
-- `setSpawnCenterZ(i: number)`: Sets the spawn center on the z-coordinate, defaults to 0
+- `.setSpawnCenterZ(i: number)`{: .language-javascript }: Sets the spawn center on the z-coordinate, defaults to 0
-- `setTemperatureScale(i: number)`: Sets the temperature scale of the world, the distance from pole-to-pole, defaults to 20000
+- `.setTemperatureScale(i: number)`{: .language-javascript }: Sets the temperature scale of the world, the distance from pole-to-pole, defaults to 20000
-- `setTemperatureConstant(f: number)`: Sets the relative constant temperature of the world, defaults to 0
+- `.setTemperatureConstant(f: number)`{: .language-javascript }: Sets the relative constant temperature of the world, defaults to 0
-- `setRainfallScale(i: number)`: Sets the rainfall scale of the world, the distance from peak to peak, defaults to 20000
+- `.setRainfallScale(i: number)`{: .language-javascript }: Sets the rainfall scale of the world, the distance from peak to peak, defaults to 20000
-- `setRainfallConstant(f: number)`: Sets the relative constant temperature of the world, defaults to 0
+- `.setRainfallConstant(f: number)`{: .language-javascript }: Sets the relative constant temperature of the world, defaults to 0
-- `setContinentalness(f: number)`: Sets the proportion of the world that is land instead of water, defaults to 0.5.
+- `.setContinentalness(f: number)`{: .language-javascript }: Sets the proportion of the world that is land instead of water, defaults to 0.5.
 A value of 0 translates to -100% on the world creation screen and 1 translates to +100%
-- `setGrassDensity(f: number)`: Sets the grass density of the world, defaults to 0.5.
+- `.setGrassDensity(f: number)`{: .language-javascript }: Sets the grass density of the world, defaults to 0.5.
 A value of 0 translates to -100% on the world creation screen and 1 translates to +100%

 #### Rock Layer Settings Modifiers